Where Is Pesto's Birthplace?

 They'll even tell you without a hint of irony that pesto is the second thing a Genovese baby will taste, after its mother's milk.

-What we can say with absolute certainly is that the basil pesto we all know and love was perfected in Genoa - and for this reason alone the city feels it can proudly call itself the birthplace of pesto.
+What we can say with absolute certainly is that the basil pesto we all know and love was perfected in Genoa - and for this reason alone the city feels it can proudly call itself the home town of pesto.

-Ever since Genovese-grown basil achieved a Protected Designation of Origin (PDO) status in 2005, there have been calls for pesto itself to be granted a PDO.
-That would not only stop producers outside of Liguria producing it, but it could even protect the exact ingredients that the organisers of the World Pesto Championships regard as "the official pesto".
+There is a local saying "If the basil is foreign, it certainly isn't pesto!" and ever since Genovese-grown basil achieved a protected designation of origin (PDO) status in 2005, there have been calls for pesto itself to be granted a PDO.
+That would not only stop producers outside of Liguria producing it, but it could even protect the exact ingredients that the organisers of the World Pesto Championships regard as the "official pesto recipe".

 There are though, two robust counterarguments to the question of whether pesto itself deserves a PDO status.
 The first relates to the definition of pesto.
 The word comes from the Italian verb pestare, meaning "to pound" (referring to the pestle and mortar with which it was traditionally made).
 On that basis you can argue that the word simply relates to the process of producing the sauce, not that it must have a specific list of ingredients or a specific place where it can be made.